cloudberry-contrib/cbcopy/README.md

 ### Object dependencies

-If the tables you are migrating depend on certain global objects (such as tablespaces), you have two options:
+If the tables you are migrating depend on certain global objects (such as tablespaces), there are two ways to handle this:

 1. Include the `--with-global-metadata` option (default: false) during migration, which will automatically create these global objects in the target database.